There are many things to consider before taking on the responsibility of a Labrador dog. Price is just one of them.

 In this article we are going to be looking at the pros and cons of owning a Lab.
-And you’ll find more information to help you in that green box above.
+And you’ll find more information to help you in links throughout this article.

-Highlighting six important aspects of puppy parenting that you will need to take into account before you take the plunge.
+We’ll focus on six important factors that you will need to take into account before you take the plunge.

 Are You Thinking Of Buying A Labrador Puppy?

 If you are thinking of bringing a Lab puppy home, you probably feel rather bombarded with information.

 Buying a Labrador is not just a question of the purchase price of a Lab puppy, though of course that is important.